 Student ID numbers are confidential and must not be shared with anyone.
 Unauthorized use of an ID number will result in your account being charged for the food.
-As soon as you become aware someone is using your ID number, please notify Nutrition Services at 531-299-0230 immediately.
+As

 Student Meals

 The federal government requires the school district to verify the information on a designated number of meal applications each year.
 Families will be contacted if their meal application has been selected.